Vanbliser/monty_vanbliser/README.md

                 The top of the stack becomes the front of the queue The front of the queue becomes the top of the stack

+16 - bf/1000-school.bf:

-16 - Write a Brainfck script prints "School" followed by a new line
+		Write a Brainfck script prints "School" followed by a new line

         All your Brainf*ck files should be stored inside the bf sub directory You can install the bf interpreter to test your code: sudo apt-get install bf

 		Read: [Brainf*ck](https://en.wikipedia.org/wiki/Brainfuck)

+17 - bf/1001-add.bf

-17 - Adds two digits given by the user
+		Adds two digits given by the user

+		Read the two digits from stdin, add them, and print the result The total of the two digits with be one digit-long (<10)

+18 - bf/1002-mul.bf

-18 - Multiply two digits given by the user
+		Multiply two digits given by the user

+		Read the two digits from stdin, multiply them, and print the result The result of the multiplication will be one digit-long (<10)

+19 - bf/1003-mul.bf

-19 - Multiply two digits given by the user
+		Multiply two digits given by the user

+		Read the two digits from stdin, multiply them, and print the result, followed by a new line